marcvaneijk/azure-rm-guidelines/README.md

 ## Deployment template guidelines

-The following guidelines are relevant to the main deployment templates and nested templates (if used).
+The following guidelines are relevant to the main deployment template and nested templates (if used).

 1. Template parameters should follow **camelCasing**
 2. Try to reduce the **number of parameters** a user has to enter to deploy your template.
 Create variables for properties that do not need to be globally unique (e.g VNETs, NICs, PublicIPs, Subnets, NSGs).